-The Company also offers value-added service 'Shorts TV Active' in partnership with ShortsTV, the world's only TV channel dedicated to short movies.
-The Company has also introduced regional value-added services in the form of 'Punjabi Active' and 'Telugu Active' for its Punjabi and Telugu speaking viewers.
-Both services offer unique and engaging content including chat shows of top celebrities, behind-the-scenes of new movies, action and comedy scenes, chat shows and songs on both DishTV and d2h platform.
+Dish TV offered a new value-added service 'Shorts TV Active', in partnership with ShortsTV, the world's only TV channel dedicated to short movies.
+Leveraging on its stronghold in the regional content space, 'Punjabi Active' and 'Telugu Active' services were extended for its Punjabi and Telugu speaking viewers.
+The Company provides differentiated content through these value-added services including celebrity chat shows, behind-the-scenes of new movies, action and comedy scenes, chat shows and songs.

-The Company also launched 'Rangmanch Active', a theatre service dedicated to showcasing plays across genres - from musicals and classics to drama, mystery, comedy and satire, featuring some of the most acclaimed actors from theatre and small screen.
-'Ayushmaan Active' was also launched during the year to meet the content needs of senior citizen viewers on both of its brands, DishTV and d2h.
-The Company intends to leverage these value-added services to drive incremental growth in revenues and boasts of a diverse portfolio catering to varied genres.
+On another unique offering, the Company showcase plays across genres - from musicals and classics to drama, mystery, comedy and satire, featuring some of the most acclaimed actors from theatre and small screen.
+This theatre service is called 'Rangmanch Active'.
+To deepen connect with the senior citizen viewers, the Company offers 'Ayushmaan Active' service on both of its brands, Dish TV and d2h.